stegenfeldt/www.teknoglot.se/source/_posts/install-linuxis21-rhes5.md

 How do you know that the driver are installed?

-Aftr the reboot, try running "modinfo vmbus" which should return something like this:
+Aftr the reboot, try running `modinfo vmbus` which should return something like this:

 ```bash
 # modinfo vmbus